Kollu Paruppu (horse gram) Chutney and Rasam

 uncooked and cooked horsegram dal

-It also has this amazing healing quality, if you having cold and if you eat kollu paruppu the next day you are defintely going to see relief.
+It also has this amazing healing quality, if you having cold and if you eat kollu paruppu the next day you are definitely going to see relief.

 Kollu Chutney